gnebbia/package_management_for_scripting_languages/package_management_for_scripting_languages.md

 ```$pip uninstall moduleName ```

-uninstalls the specified module
+uninstalls the specified module.

-to manage different perl environments we can use virtualenv is a tool to create isolated Python environments.
+To manage isolated python environments we can use virtualenv.
+There are many wrappers around virtualenv, but my suggestion is
+to learn to use virtualenv, and only with practice maybe pass to
+something simpler, actually virtualenv is not that difficult.
-virtualenv creates a folder which contains all the necessary executables to use the
+Virtualenv creates a folder which contains all the necessary executables to use the
 packages that a Python project would need, let's see the basics:

 ```$pip install virtualenv ```